Fathima-Syeda/Customer-Management/README.md

-A project showcasing the use of reusable Angular Components, maat-table in this case.
+A project showcasing the use of reusable Angular Components, mat-table in this case.